fastapi/fastapi/docs/async.md

 This is in contrast to the functions that FastAPI calls for you: *path operation functions* and dependencies.

-If your utility funciton is a normal function with `def`, it will be called directly (as you write it in your code), not in a threadpool, if the function is created with `async def` then you should await for that function when you call it in your code.
+If your utility function is a normal function with `def`, it will be called directly (as you write it in your code), not in a threadpool, if the function is created with `async def` then you should await for that function when you call it in your code.

 ---